 Bob is a co-author of White Collar Crime: Business and Regulatory Offenses, Rev. Ed.
 (2014) and an author of the White Collar Crime column for the New York Law Journal.
 He is a frequent contributor to numerous other publications and a speaker on topics in the areas of white collar criminal law, securities law, professional ethics, and trial tactics.
 Bob is a regular contributor to The Insider Blog on Forbes.com.
 He also serves on the Litigation Advisory Board of Bloomberg BNA, one of the leading sources of legal, regulatory, and business information.

 In addition to his role as President of the Federal Bar Council, Bob is a member of the Nominating Committee for the Association of the Bar of the City of New York, the New York State Bar Association's House of Delegates, and the Departmental Disciplinary Committee of the Appellate Division, First Department.
 He currently serves on the Board of Trustees of The Supreme Court Historical Society.
-Bob is also a member of numerous bar associations, including the New York Council of Defense Lawyers' Professional Responsibility Committee, the Securities Industry Association, the American Bar Association's Forfeiture Section, and the Association of Professional Responsibility Lawyers.
+Bob is also a fellow of the Litigation Counsel of America.
+He is also a member of numerous bar associations, including the New York Council of Defense Lawyers' Professional Responsibility Committee, the Securities Industry Association, the American Bar Association's Forfeiture Section, and the Association of Professional Responsibility Lawyers.
 He formerly served as the chairman of the Audit Committee for the Association of the Bar of the City of New York and the Association's Committee on Professional Responsibility.
 Bob is a past member of the Association's Committee on Professional and Judicial Ethics, the Criminal Courts Committee, and the Judicial Committee.
 He also was named as a member of the Association of the Bar of the City of New York's Ad Hoc Committee on Multi-disciplinary Practice and the Ad Hoc Committee Task Force on the Role of Lawyers in Corporate Governance.
 Bob is a member of the Board of Directors of the New York Organ Donor Network, a member of its Executive Committee, and Chairman of its Audit Committee.

 New York City Bar Association's Ethics in Litigation CLE Program